sha4ow/Sha4ow-Boarding-Pass-Script/README.md

 Get Started with Immersive Boarding Passes
 Give your players an elevated and immersive connection experience with Sha4ow's Boarding Pass Script.
 Elevate the realism of your server and create a memorable atmosphere of air travel.

-Download Sha4ow's Boarding Pass Script now!
+Get Sha4ow's Boarding Pass Script now - https://sha4ows-custom-development.tebex.io/package/5730233 !

 Support and Contributions
 If you encounter any issues or have suggestions for improvement, feel free to open an issue on the GitHub repository.
 Contributions and pull requests are also welcome!

-Join the community of server owners and developers to discuss updates, share ideas, and get support in the official Discord server: Discord Invite Link
+Join the community of server owners and developers to discuss updates, share ideas, and get support in the official Discord server: Discord Invite Link - https://discord.gg/fVa48BHxxW